zhanghai/PatternLock/README.md

 ## Legacy version

-There was a legacy version of this library with Android Design appearance and native Activity.
+There was a legacy version of this library with Android Design (Holo) appearance and native Activity.
 If you still want that version, checkout [this](//github.com/DreaminginCodeZH/PatternLock/tree/0d82d0a1b5a01b7dcf206363012c339969c7a63d).

 ## License